 For example, spring flowering plants are pruned after their blooming phase, and summer flowering plants are pruned in late winter or early spring before the new growth session; this promotes new growth and abundant flowering.

-Deciduous trees and shrubs are pruned during the late fall to early spring seasons during the plant’s dormant phase, and avoid trimming during summer when they are actively growing.
+Deciduous trees and shrubs are pruned during the late fall to early spring seasons during the plant’s dormant phase, and trimming is avoided during summer when they are actively growing.

 Evergreen trees or shrubs are also pruned in late winter or early spring.